Matias-HA/SimpleChatApp/README.md

    ```sh
    Run the "adb devices" command in a terminal to make sure your device is connected before running the following commands
    ```
-3. Open a terminal and start Metro by running the command below inside your React Native project folder
+3. Open a terminal and start Metro by running the command below at the root directory of the project folder
    ```sh
    npx react-native start
    ```
-4. Start the application by opening a second terminal and running the command below inside your React Native project folder
+4. Start the application by opening a second terminal and running the command below at the root directory of the project folder
    ```sh
    npx react-native run-android
    ```